bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 }
 ```

-Re-run the pipeline specifying the configuration file using the `-c` option.
+Re-run the pipeline specifying the configuration file using the `-config`
+option.

 ```
-nextflow run -c junction_detection.config junction_detection_pipeline/junction_detection.nf
+nextflow run -config junction_detection.config junction_detection_pipeline/junction_detection.nf
 ```

 ## Process for step 2

-A workflow with just one process isn't much of a workflow so we'll now add a
-process definition for the second step, the R script that finds
+We'll now add the process definition for the second step in the workflow that
-junction-spanning reads using fuzzy string matching of the flanking sequences
-either side of breakpoints.
+runs the R script for finding junction-spanning reads.

 The new version of our workflow also creates a channel for the flanking
 sequences CSV file and joins the output from the first process to the input